lgmorand/azuredevops-self-service-project-creation/README.md

 # Azure DevOps: Automatic creation of a new project

+## Presentation

+This article explain how you can set up a self-service mecanism to allow people in your org to create a new projet and get this projet being automatically configured from a "templated" one.

 ## Context

 In large companies, there is often one central team responsible to provide services to the developers, like a software factory platform.
 When they are using Azure DevOps, they generally create one Azure DevOps organization and then create one project per team or per project.
+They are the only one with enough rights to create projects and so, others teams have to go through them everytime they want a new project.

 ## Today